How a simple formula replaced Wall Street's market makers

 It's passive market making.
 You provide capital, earn fees, and let the math handle pricing.

 There's a reason professional market makers charge for their services.
-Providing liquidity has risks.
+Providing liquidity has risks that most retail participants underestimate.

 You deposit 1 ETH ($2,000) and 2,000 USDC into a pool.
 Your position is worth $4,000.